-Fisher College holds one commencement ceremony each year in June.
-Graduate students with three (3) or fewer classes remaining (including the classes they are in at the time of commencement) are eligible to walk at commencement if they are registered for their final classes.
+Fisher College holds one commencement ceremony each year for graduate students to participate in.
+Students in the program with no more than two classes remaining (not including classes currently in progress) are eligible to walk at commencement.

 Incomplete Grades

 Rarely, for extenuating circumstances, during the last two weeks of a term, a student may petition for an incomplete (INC) if they cannot complete all coursework on time.
 In such cases, the student can request from the Assistant Dean, School of Graduate Studies that an incomplete be granted.
 If the request is approved, the student, the faculty member, and the Registrar will be notified of the decision in writing.